CBD legality in Europe

 The intended final use of the crop can also be legally significant, and cultivation for the production of CBD oil is generally more regulated than growing hemp for fibre.

-Cannabis Sativa that does not qualify as hemp is illegal to grow throughout the EU, and special permits required.
+Cannabis Sativa that does not qualify as hemp is illegal to grow throughout the EU unless under a special licence.
 These are tightly regulated and only a handful of companies have so far managed to acquire them.
-One of the most well know is holland’s Bedrocan.
+One of the most well known is holland’s Bedrocan.

 Regulations for CBD as a food supplement